Angel2mp3/Pinterest-Power-Menu/README.md

 ---

+## 🎨 Customize

+The Customize group contains desktop-only appearance tweaks and an experimental background theme.

-## 🎨 Custom Pinterest Logo
+### Custom Pinterest Logo (desktop only)

-On desktop, the Customize group can replace Pinterest's home logo with your own image URL.
+Replace Pinterest's home logo with your own image URL.

 Controls: